ln-komandur/linux-utils/Readme.md

 # Change between auto and noauto based on whether to mount this partition automatically at boot
 UUID=99999999-9999-9999-9999-999999999999 /media/all-users-<partition-name> ext4 noauto,nosuid,nodev,noexec,nouser,nofail 0 0
 ```
+`sudo mount -a # Check if the mount points are good per the edits made in fstab`

 ## Only for Dell Inspiron 1720 with NVIDIA G86M [GeForce 840M GS] Graphics card
 ### Driver Installation error